Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 These are large engines that pass all my standard tests and more.

 - Google: the biggest index.
-Allows submitting pages and sitemaps for crawling, but requires login.
+Allows submitting pages and sitemaps for crawling, and [even supports WebSub](https://developers.google.com/search/docs/advanced/sitemaps/build-sitemap#addsitemap) to automate the process.
 Powers a few other engines:
   - [Startpage](https://www.startpage.com/)
   - [GMX Search](https://search.gmx.com/web)
   - (discontinued) Runnaroo